-Animal foods, such as meat, liver, fish and chicken, are the best sources of iron and are most easily absorbed by the body.
+Animal foods, such as red meat, fish, chicken pork and liver are the best sources of iron and are most easily absorbed by the body.

 Iron from other sources, such as vegetables and cereals, are not as easily absorbed but are still important.

 Animal foods (haem iron) include:

 - Lean red meats such as beef, lamb and veal

 - Turkey, chicken, pork (including ham), fish, tuna, salmon, mussels and shellfish